bhattlab/phanta/README.md

 3. Full path of desired output file, including the desired file name
 4. Taxonomic level of interest

-TODO: update the below!

-### Virulence Score Calculator
+### Collapse Viral Abundances by Predicted Host
+`post_pipeline_scripts/collapse_viral_abundances_by_host.py` is script that calculates host abundance;

+Expected arguments are:
+1. merged abundance file generated by Phanta (e.g., `final_merged_outputs/counts.txt`)
+2. host assignment file (provided with the default database at `/database/host_prediction_to_genus.tsv`). *Note:* the host assignment file has two columns: 1) taxonomy ID of viral species, 2) predicted lineage of host genus, in the following format: d_Bacteria;p_Proteobacteria;c_Gammaproteobacteria;o_Enterobacterales;f_Enterobacteriaceae;g_Escherichia
+3. full desired path to output file (including file name)

+Essentially, the script collapses the viral abundances in the input merged abundance file by predicted host genus.
+So, the output file is a table where predicted host genera are rows, columns are samples, and each cell provides the abundance of viruses with a particular predicted host genus in a particular sample.

+Usage:

+	python  collapse_viral_abundances_by_host.py <merged abundance table>  <host assignment file>  <path to outfile>

+### Calculate Viral Lifestyle Statistics

-`post_pipeline_scripts/virulence_score_calculation/virulence_score_calculator.R` is an R script that can be used to estimate the overall virulence of the viral community in a sample, based on per-species virulence predictions that were made using the tool BACPHLIP, for the database described in the preprint.
-These per-species predictions are listed in the file `post_pipeline_scripts/virulence_score_calculation/species_name_to_vir_score.txt`.
+`post_pipeline_scripts/calculate_lifestyle_stats/lifestyle_stats.R` is an R script that can be used to calculate overall statistics about the lifestyles of the viruses present in each sample (e.g., abundance ratio of temperate to virulent phages).
+Calculations are based on per-species lifestyle predictions that were made using the tool BACPHLIP, for the database described in the preprint.
+These per-species predictions are provided with the default database at `/database/species_name_to_vir_score.txt`.

 The necessary command-line arguments to the R script are, in order:

+1. The BACPHLIP-predicted virulence score above which a virus should be considered 'virulent' (suggestion: `0.5`).
-1. The full path to the `species_name_to_vir_score.txt` file
+2. The full path to the `species_name_to_vir_score.txt` file
+3. The full path to a species-level version of `final_merged_outputs/counts.txt` (please see [Filtering Merged Tables to a Specific Taxonomic Level](#filtering-merged-tables-to-a-specific-taxonomic-level))
-2. The full path to `final_merged_outputs/corrected_relative_abundance.txt`
+4. The full path to `final_merged_outputs/relative_taxonomic_abundance.txt` (or a species-level version of `final_merged_outputs/relative_read_abundance.txt`)
-3. The desired output directory for the output of the script
+5. The desired name for the output file (full path)

-The output of the script is a two-column table called `virulence_scores_per_sample.txt`.
-An example output, based on the testing dataset, is located in the same directory as the R script (`post_pipeline_scripts/virulence_score_calculation/`).
+An example output file, based on the testing dataset, is located in the same directory as the R script (`post_pipeline_scripts/calculate_lifestyle_stats/example_lifestyle_stats.txt`).

-TODO: link to preprint above.

-TODO: Add the additional scripts uploaded by Yishay.
+TODO: add correlation script (?)